dapr/docs/daprdocs/content/en/operations/resiliency/targets.md

 ---

 ### Targets
 Named policies are applied to targets.
-Dapr supports 3 target types that cover all Dapr building blocks, except observability:
+Dapr supports three target types that apply all Dapr building block APIs:
 - `apps`
 - `components`
 - `actors`

-Fault tolerance behaviors might differ between target types, as some targets may already include resilient capabilities; for example, [service invocation with built-in retries]({{< ref "service-invocation-overview.md#retries" >}}).

 #### Apps

 With the `apps` target, you can apply `retry`, `timeout`, and `circuitBreaker` policies to service invocation calls between Dapr apps.
 Under `targets/apps`, policies are applied to each target service's `app-id`.
-The policies are invoked when a network failure occurs in communication between sidecars (as pictured in the diagram above).
+The policies are invoked when a failure occurs in communication between sidecars, as shown in the diagram below.

+> Dapr provides [built-in service invocation retries]({{< ref "service-invocation-overview.md#retries" >}}), so any applied `retry` policies are additional.

 <img src="/images/resiliency_svc_invocation.png" width=1000 alt="Diagram showing service invocation resiliency" />